Healthcare and wellbeing

 Treatment need assessments and appointments at FSHS

-- General health services: Mon–Fri 9 am to 11 am
+- In matters related to oral health: Mon–Fri 9 am to 11 am

-- Oral health services: Mon–Fri 9 am to 11 am
+- In technical issues: Mon–Fri 9 am to 11 am

-Call our nationwide service numbers during service hours Mon–Thu 8 am–3 pm and Fri 8 am–2 pm.
+Call FSHS’ nationwide service numbers during service hours Mon–Thu 8 am–3 pm and Fri 8 am–2 pm.

 General and mental health services 046 710 1073